tbnobody/OpenDTU-docs/docs/hardware/inverter_overview.md

 # Inverter Overview

 !!! note "TSUN compatibility remark"
-    Compatibility with OpenDTU is most likly related to the serial number of the inverter.
+    Compatibility with OpenDTU is most likely related to the serial number of the inverter.
 Current findings indicate that TSUN inverters with a serial number starting with "11" are supported, whereby inverters with a serial number starting with "10" are not.

 !!! note "Hoymiles HMS-xxxx-xT-NA compatibility remark"
     You have to change the Country/Region in the [DTU settings](../firmware/configuration/dtu_settings.md#cmt2300a-regioncountry).